ballerina-platform/module-ballerina-http/docs/spec/spec.md

 link: "</payment/{id}>; rel=\"payment\"; methods=\"\"PUT\"\""
 ```

-The `Links` will not overwrite the payload or the header if the user has defined them already.
+The `Links` will not overwrite the payload or the header if the user has already added the links.

 ## 8. Interceptor and error handling
 ### 8.1 Interceptor